The Marsden Building Society Equity Release 4.85% Fixed For Life

 Independent Mortgage Broker & Current Interest-Only Mortgage

-For those looking to take out an interest-only mortgage, it is advisable to contact an independent mortgage broker first.
-They can provide information about current interest-only mortgages available and help find the best possible rates.
+to take out an interest-only mortgage, it is advisable to contact an independent mortgage broker first.

 It is also essential to get advice from a qualified financial advisor before making any decisions regarding this type of loan agreement.